IGITUGraz/L2L/doc/intro.rst

 Having run the simulation, the next superpower required is the ability to make sense of all the data that we've dumped into the trajectory and (consequently) the HDF5 file.
-Therefore to cover the most common cases (In fact, I really haven't YET come across any other cases), We have created the :mod:`~ltl.dataprocessing` with the relevant functions.
+Therefore to cover the most common cases (In fact, I really haven't YET come across any other cases), We have created the :mod:`~l2l.dataprocessing` with the relevant functions.
 Look up the documentation of the module for further details.

 .. _parallelization: